with Virtual Realities

 Algorithms also characterise variable consumer realities by the frequency of occurrence of visual stimuli that generate perceptions, from visual environments collected in a worldwide basis

 support.
-A unique program to learn or improve
+A unique program to

-understandings about experimentation in consumer relevant
+experimentation in consumer

 A battle tested, real-world learning, and customisable workshop focused to technical personnel, to support product and technology innovation efforts